4. Actions: the model

 public String m15(HttpSession session) {

-// retrieve the object with key [counter] from the session
+// retrieve the [counter] key object from the session

 // convert it to an integer to increment it

-// return it as the result of the action
+// we return it as the result of action

 }